 There's also the option of an O2 Refresh contract.
 This splits up the cost of the phone and the cost of your monthly tariff - meaning you can change your allowance around more easily, and won't find yourself shelling out more than you need to after you've paid off the cost of your phone.

-Sadly, 16GB is the maximum data allowance you can get on SIM-only, though.
+Sadly, 30GB is the maximum data allowance you can get on SIM-only, though.
 On the plus side, unlimited texts come as standard, and unlimited minutes are pretty common too.

-O2 also offers deals on data-only SIMs for tablets (with allowances up to 15GB per month), and mobile broadband (allowances up to 20GB per month).
+O2 also offers deals on data-only SIMs for tablets and mobile broadband (allowances up to 40GB per month).

 Coverage isn't half bad: 99% of the population can get signal on O2, and over 85% can connect to 3G, though 4G is more limited.